-The Cibola National Forest and Grasslands are located in New Mexico, Texas, and Oklahoma, and are part of the Southwestern Region.
+The Cibola National Forest and National Grasslands are located in New Mexico, Texas, and Oklahoma, and are part of the Southwestern Region.

 The Cibola National Forest covers more than 1.6 million acres in New Mexico, with elevations ranging from 2,700 feet to over 11,300 feet.
 We have four ranger districts: Sandia, Mountainair, Magdalena, and Mt.
 Taylor.
 In addition, the Cibola has four wilderness areas: Sandia Mountain, Manzano Mountain, Withington, and Apache Kid.